Welcome | spec | C-PLOT | Support | Users | Contact

 The spec server can send asynchronous messages to the client when certain events occur.
 Clients can arrange to receive messages when hardware-related events occur (such as a motor position change), when a variable is assigned a new value or when certain server state changes occur.
 Clients can have commands executed on the server and retrieve the result.
 The spec client implements both synchronous and asynchronous retrieval of results.

-The new spec user-level commands for server/client communications are described below, as is the protocol used by the spec server.
+The spec user-level commands for server/client communications are described below, as is the protocol used by the spec server.
 Although, spec will very often be the client, the communication protocol is open so arbitrary clients can be created.

 See the Updates section at the end of this file for a summary of changes to the protocol associated with particular spec releases.